tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 This is indeed annoying, as Google intends, however there is no workaround we are aware of at this time

 <br>

+#### Installing the CRX (Windows only)

+Instead of installing the extension from the unpacked files, you can install the CRX and whitelist it so that you don't get the ``Disable Developer Mode Extensions`` message.
+This requires access to the group policy editor.

+1. Download the latest chromium CRX file from our [releases page](https://github.com/dhowe/AdNauseam/releases/latest)
+2. Go to chrome://extensions/
+3. Enable developer mode by flipping the switch at the top right corner
+4. Drag the CRX from earlier into the window.
+This will install the extension
+5. Download the Chrome group policy templates [here](http://dl.google.com/dl/edgedl/chrome/policy/policy_templates.zip)
+6. Copy [zip]\windows\admx\chrome.admx to C:\Windows\PolicyDefinitions
+7. Copy [zip]\windows\admx\Your Language (for example, en-GB)\chrome.adml to C:\Windows\PolicyDefinitions\Your Language\chrome.adml
+8. Go to chrome://extensions and copy the ID of Adnauseum.
+It should be a long string of letters.
+If you can't see the ID, ensure that developer mode is enabled.
+9. Press Win + R to open the run window and type gpedit.msc
+10. Go to User Configuration -> Administrative Templates -> Google Chrome -> Extensions
+11. Open "Configure extension installation whitelist" by double clicking on it
+12. Check the "Enabled" box to activate this policy
+13. In the options box, click "Show..."
+14. Paste the Adnauseam ID into a box and click OK
+15. Apply these changes
+16. Restart Chrome, Adnauseam should be enabled and working.
+If it isn't, ensure that it's enabled in chrome://extensions
+17. If you have previously exported your ads, you can retrieve them now

 ## Retrieve your saved data